futatuki/viewvc/src/lib/README-altsvn.txt

 [tested environment]
-* Python 2.1.15 / Cython 0.28 / Subversion 1.10.0 / FreeBSD 11
+* Python 2.7.15 / Cython 0.28 / Subversion 1.10.0 / FreeBSD 11
 * Python 2.6.6  / Cython 0.29 / Subversion 1.9.7  / Scientific Linux 6
 * Python 2.6.6  / Cython 0.29 / Subversion 1.8.14 / CentOS 6 (with
   ViewVC 1.1.26)

 [How to build]
-(1) Move to src/lib subdirectory
-(2) Run "python setup.py config".
+(1) Move to src/lib subdirectory (it will be this directory) (2) Run "python setup.py config".
-  It creates config.py, cython/capi/subversion_1/_svn_api_ver.pxi and
+  It creates cfg.py, cython/capi/subversion_1/_svn_api_ver.pxi and
 vclib/altsvn/_svn_api_ver.pxi to store build parameter.
 Currently, semi-automatic config supports Unix like environment only, and it may not work correctly.
-If it is not work well, you must edit config.py and _svn_api_ver.pxi manually.
+If it is not work well, you must edit cfg.py and _svn_api_ver.pxi manually.

 In config.py, some variables to hold include file directories and library directory to build module are needed: